joshlai/Practical-Machine-Learning/Practical_Machine_Learning.md

 # Data processing and transformation

 Load the library and data set into memory.
+Also enable multicore processing due to complex computation

 ```r
 library(caret)